-If, after reading the prospectus, you have an interest in subscribing to purchase common stock units in the Directed Share Subscription Program, you must so indicate by completing the enclosed Expression of Interest form and returning it as instructed below.
+If, after reading the prospectus, you have an interest in subscribing to purchase common stock units in the Directed Share Subscription Program, please so indicate by completing the enclosed three-page Expression of Interest form.
+In this regard, you are permitted to reserve units only for your own personal account, and you cannot reserve units on behalf of any other person.
 You may not reserve fewer than 100 units (a "round lot").
 There is no maximum on the number of units you can reserve, but they must be in round lot increments.
-Although each subscriber will be allocated at least one round lot, no subscriber will be assured of obtaining the full number of units requested.
-It should also be understood that such reservations of units and ultimate sales are subject to the discretion of Marshall Edwards, Inc.
+Given the 1,500,000 maximum amount of common stock units offered in the Directed Share Subscription Program, however, you will not be assured of obtaining the number of units that you request, although each subscriber will be allocated at least 100 common stock units.
+It should also be understood that such reservations of units and ultimate sales are subject to the discretion of Marshall Edwards, Inc., as well as any final state securities law clearance in each state involved which cannot be determined at this time.